 In addition to creating a slot, snapd’s hotplug support also remembers connections.
 If the device is unplugged, its slot disappears from the system.
 When the device is reconnected, its slot and connections are restored.

-And enabled with the following command:
+Then enable hotplug support with the following command:

-$ sudo snap set core experimental.hotplug=true
+sudo snap set system experimental.hotplug=true

 You will need to either restart snapd (with